Spring 2014 Nursing Review

 After review of the above requirements, if you meet the established eligibility requirements, please apply through NYIT Admissions department.

-New students must fully meet the program's eligibility requirements in order to be considered for the Fall 2013 Nursing Review.
-Only completed student applications will be considered for the Fall 2013 Nursing Review.
+New students must fully meet the program's eligibility requirements in order to be considered for the Spring 2014 Nursing Review.
+Only completed student applications will be considered for the Nursing Review.

 NYIT Students & NURS Intent Students

-After review of the above requirements, if you meet the established eligibility requirements, you must send a note of intent via email by Friday, March 1, 2013 indicating your desire to be evaluated for the Fall 2013 Nursing Review.
+After review of the above requirements, if you meet the established eligibility requirements, you must send a note of intent via email by Friday, November 1, 2013 indicating your desire to be evaluated for the Spring 2014 Nursing Review.

-- Use only your NYIT email address to send this request
+- Use only your NYIT email address to submit your request

 - Subject line of email must read: INTENT NURSING